OmarSultan94/pythonChatbot/README.md

 Note: There was an option to use chatterbot with some training on dialog dataset.
 It works, but I found the results unreliable and un realistic to use only the sequence to sequence machine learning models to fully generate responses and direct the flow of the dialog.

 ## About this chatbot:
+This is a simple chatbot that aims to understand the emotion state of the user and sends him some funny pictures if he's upset.
+The dialog is still limited due to the small training set, but it's straight forward to expand after that.

 ## License
 This source is free to use, with no conditions